Allan Arkush: Career

 Arkush also directed Young at Heart.
 He was the director and executive producer of the TV series Heroes, directing 11 episodes, including "Second Coming", which won the Emmy for best special effects.
 Other highlights include Nashville and Hellcats, which he directed and acted as the executive producer for the pilot series.
 His most recent work is A Series of Unfortunate Events for which he received a DGA nomination and Another Life, both for Netflix.

 Personal life

-Arkush contributes commentary to the web series Trailers from Hell.
-He is a member of the DGA Mentor Program, and teaches the Narrative Workshop at the American Film Institute.
+Arkush contributes commentary to the web series Trailers from Hell where he has contributed over 100 film culture critical shorts, and has a Video Column- "The Last Reel".
+He is a member of the DGA Mentor Program, and has been teaching the "Narrative Workshop & Analysis" 1st year Class at the American Film Institute since 2019.

 He is married to Joanne Palace Arkush, and they have two daughters: Allison and Jacqueline.